3-minute read.

 How to Stop a Phishing Email Threat:

-The best defense companies have against phishing attacks is to block malicious emails before they reach customers with the DMARC (Domain-based Message Authentication Reporting and Conference) standard.
-Use an email security email service like Barracuda or Mimecast which scans email in real-time to identify suspicious messages.
-Software prevents Phishing attacks by identifying social engineering tactics that try to trick employees into divulging confidential data or wiring funds to a fraudulent account.
+The best defense companies have against phishing attacks is to block malicious emails before they reach customers, with the DMARC (Domain-based Message Authentication Reporting and Conference) standard.
+Use an email security email service like Barracuda or Mime cast, which scans email in real-time to identify suspicious messages.
+The software prevents Phishing attacks by identifying social engineering tactics that try to trick employees into divulging confidential data or wiring funds to a fraudulent account.
 Certain signs that flag attacks are:

-The software is not 100% though.
+The software is not 100%, though.
 There are always ways to get around security protocols.
 It is important for companies to do their part as well.
 Emails that are not caught are extremely sophisticated and effective.
 97% of people around the world cannot identify a sophisticated phishing email.
-That’s were customer / employee education comes in.
+That’s where customer / employee education comes in.

-• Don’t believe everything you see – Phishers are extremely good.
+- Don’t believe everything you see – Phishers are excellent.
 Also take an email that you aren’t expecting cautiously.
-Just because the email has professional images, a company logo, or valid email it does not mean that the email is legitimate.
+Just because the email has professional images, a company logo, or valid email, it does not mean that the email is legitimate.

 Holiday Phishing Scams

-Phishing attacks are at an all time high during the holiday season.
+Phishing attacks are at an all-time high during the holiday season.
 Attackers impersonate big brands and popular stores to lure victims into forfeiting their personal information.
-This is either by "unlcoking" an Amazon gift card or even tricking you into logging into what you think is the real website.
+This is either by “unlocking” an Amazon gift card or even tricking you into logging into what you think is the real website.

 Here are three popular methods attackers are using to trick shoppers into sending personal information: